 Unpacking at your final destination may not be as common a service option as packing, but it does exist.

-For example, not only do we offer unpacking services, we also throw in free organizing for those who want a completely hands-off, hassle-free move.
+For example, not only do we offer unpacking services, but we also throw in free organizing for those who want a completely hands-off, no-hassle moving experience.

 What Movers Will Not Pack For You